GilbertvdB/school_socialmedia/README.md

 # schoolsocials
- a social media platform for shools
+ A social media platform for shools.
+ Allowing for communication between teachers, parents and school personel.